WORK-IN-PROGRESS GROUP COACHING

 Introducing work-in-progress group coaching for historical fiction writers…

-Our work-in-progress group coaching programme for historical fiction writers combines critiques and guidance from an expert tutor with feedback and support from a small group of fellow historical fiction writers.
-It accommodates a range of experience, from writers who are just starting out to those who have already been published.
-All participants are working towards completing their historical fiction novels.
+Our work-in-progress group coaching programme for historical fiction writers combines critiques and guidance from expert tutors with feedback and support from a group of fellow historical fiction writers.

 The critiques will include margin comments on your work, together with a substantive report.
 They will be shared with the wider group so that everyone can learn together.

-Your monthly submission will also be critiqued by two other group participants.
-In return, you’ll critique two submissions yourself (and you can read and critique more if you want!).
+Every month, your writing submission will be critiqued by two other group coaching participants.
+In return, you’ll critique two submissions yourself.
 You’ll do this by adding margin comments and a summary of your impressions at the end.